huggingface/hub-docs/docs/api-inference/tasks/table_question_answering.md

 ## Table Question Answering

-Table Question Answering (Table QA) is the answering a question about an information on a given table.
+Table Question Answering (Table QA) is answering a question about information on a given table.

 <Tip>